vedph/cadmus-migration/docs/config-samples.md

 ```

 1. a replacer renderer filter is used to remove the final `vale` and eventual artifacts represented by paragraph numbers.
 To this end, we use a couple of regular expressions.
 This filter is defined with key `rep-filter`.
+2. a sentence splitting filter is used to rearrange newlines so that each line corresponds to a sentence.
+This facilitates the usage of the target tool.
-2. a text part flattener is used to flatten the token-based text part of each text item.
+3. a text part flattener is used to flatten the token-based text part of each text item.
 This part's model has a list of lines, each with its text.
 These lines will become rows of text blocks; in this case, given that we include no layer in the output, we will just have a single block for each row.
-3. a text block renderer is used to extract blocks as plain text.
+4. a text block renderer is used to extract blocks as plain text.
 Also, once extracted the text gets filtered by the `rep-filter` defined above.
-4. an item composer puts all these pieces together: it is a plain text, file-based composer, using the text flattener and block renderer defined above; it applies grouping, i.e. it will change its output file whenever a new group is found; uses the specified output directory, and prepends to each file a "header" with the format explained above.
+5. an item composer puts all these pieces together: it is a plain text, file-based composer, using the text flattener and block renderer defined above; it applies grouping, i.e. it will change its output file whenever a new group is found; uses the specified output directory, and prepends to each file a "header" with the format explained above.
 This header includes metadata placeholders between curly braces.
 For instance, `{item-title}` will be replaced by the title of each item being processed.
 File names instead will be equal to group IDs.
-5. an item ID collector is used to collect all the text items (facet ID = `text`) from the MongoDB database containing Sidonius Apollinaris.
+6. an item ID collector is used to collect all the text items (facet ID = `text`) from the MongoDB database containing Sidonius Apollinaris.

 The command used in the CLI is (assuming that this configuration file is named `Preview-txt` under my desktop):